dhellmann/pymotw-3/source/dis/index.rst

       :linenos:
       :caption:

-The bad value is easy to spot when it is loaded onto the stack in the disassembled version.
+The error is easy to spot when it is loaded onto the stack in the disassembled version.
 The bad operation is highlighted with the ``-->``, and the previous line pushes the value for ``j`` onto the stack.